NationalLibraryOfNorway/warehouse-logistics-service/README.md

 The following environment variables are relevant to configuring the application:

 - `KEYCLOAK_ISSUER_URI`: Is used to point at the Keycloak server used for authentication (required)
-- `KEYCLOAK_TOKEN_AUD`: Is used to set the audience for which Keycloak server the application intends to authenticate from (required)
+- `KEYCLOAK_TOKEN_AUD`: Is used to set the audience of the Keycloak JWT token, it must match with the issued token audience value, which is different between environments (required)
 - `SPRING_PROFILES_ACTIVE`: Is used to set the active Spring profile, use `local-dev` or `stage` for testing authentication (optional, default is `pipeline`)
 - `MONGODB_USERNAME`: Is the username used for connecting to MongoDB (required)
 - `MONGODB_PASSWORD`: Is the password used for connecting to MongoDB (required)